Appearance of the Codex Gigas

 White leather bindning

 The manuscript is bound in one volume, with thick wooden boards and a covering of white leather.
 The boards are decorated with blind stamps, of which the most prominent is a crown.
 None of these stamps has been found elsewhere.

 Both boards also have metal fittings – four corner fittings and a centre fitting.
 The corner fittings are adorned with two griffins each.
 Each fitting has a raised button that the book was meant to rest on.
 There are two additional fittings on the back.
 These fittings have a raised part with a hole that may have been used to chain the Codex Gigas to a piece of furniture.

 The current binding

 In 1819, the manuscript was furnished with its current binding by a bookbinder in Stockholm by the name of Samuel Sandman.
-He received a total of 78 riksdaler for materials and labour.
+He received a total of 78 riksdaler (the old name for the currency of Swedish crowns, SEK) for materials and labour.
 For comparison, a cow cost 45 riksdaler at the time.
 The wooden boards are probably from the original binding, which was made shortly after the manuscript’s completion in the early 13th century.